My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Photo from the web - Yahoo Entertaiment

 OK, Betty Gilpin!
 I just finished American Primeval.
 I loved it.
-The actress lead looked familiar and, BOY!, was she good.
+The lead actress looked familiar and, BOY!, was she good.
 I Googled her.

 Ah!
 Ha!
 This is the lady who played in Mrs. Davis on Peacock.
-It was a wacky show, but, as a Nun, Betty was Hot!
+It was a wacky show, but as a Nun, Betty was Hot!

 Let's watch more Betty.